fight233/DThouse_cxd/documentation20/en/02.getting-started/01.docker/docs.md

 - **docker stop**: Stop the specified running docker image with docker stop.
 - **tdengine**: The name of the container.

-## TDengine connected in Docker during programming development
+## DThouse connected in Docker during programming development

-There are two ideas for connecting from outside of Docker to use TDengine services running inside a Docker container:
+There are two ideas for connecting from outside of Docker to use DThouse services running inside a Docker container:

 1, By port mapping (-p), the open network port inside the container is mapped to the specified port of the host.
 By mounting the local directory (-v), you can synchronize the data inside the host and the container to prevent data loss after the container is deleted.